 Learning how to pressure can opens a whole new world of possibilities.
 It creates more room in your fridge and freezer and enables you to have the convenience of dumping something out of a jar for dinner while still knowing the food within is nourishing and healthy for your family.
 We'll start by learning how to safely pressure can bone broth from a leftover carcass after butchering.
-Bone broth is a wonderful nourishing base to many recipes and so good for you you may want to just drink it out of a cup.
+Bone broth is a wonderful nourishing base to many recipes and so good for you may want to just drink it out of a cup.
 We'll then delve into how to know when you should pressure can and when you can water bath.
-Kate will then teach how to make Dilly Beans and her famous Relish using the water bath method.
+We will also go over how to make jam!

 Coleen lives among the maples and oaks in the Champlain Valley of Vermont.
 She is a hide tanner, hunter, and sewer.
 She works with the visceral cycles of life and death and is passionate about nose to tail eating, clothing making, returning bodies to ancestral health, living with the cycles and seasons of the earth, and generally being a wild human.

 In this workshop we will take hand tanned, brain tanned deer skins and turn them into pouches.
 We will learn different techniques of sewing with buckskin and leather.
 We will learn how to use awls, glovers needles, make and sew with buckskin thong, learn the purpose of welts and how to use them, and talk about the different aspects of a hide and how they can affect a garment.